Charlene999/CEN3031-Destiny-Finder/Sprint-2-Reflections/Sprint2.md

 ]
 ```

-#### POST /skills/delete
+#### POST /spells/delete
-Deletes the specified skill by its ID and returns a 202 Accepted status if the user is an admin, otherwise returns a 403 Forbidden status.
+Deletes the specified spell by its ID and returns a 202 Accepted status if the user is an admin, otherwise returns a 403 Forbidden status.
 The user is identified via the token from the request body.
 Fails with a 500 status if the user could not be found or unexpected errors ocurred.

 Example Request:
 ```